Finding a scholarship that matches your profile is too time consuming.

 Be sure to say thank you.

 The person who writes your letter of recommendation took personal time and effort to promote your success.
-Regardless, of whether or not you are awarded a scholarship, a sincere thank-you note goes a long way to fostering positive feelings between you and your author.
-For the author, knowing that you appreciate their time and consideration can be its own reward.
+Regardless of whether or not you are awarded a scholarship, a sincere thank-you note goes a long way to fostering positive feelings between you and your reference.
+Knowing that you appreciate their time and consideration can be its own reward.